sameryadav/eds-masterclass/docs/performance-exercise.md

 2. **Create a new page** at the `/performance` path
 3. **Get the page content:**
    - Go to: https://main--eds-masterclass--cloudadoption.aem.page/performance
-   - Use the "View Document Source" function of the Sidekick
+   - Use the "View Document Source" function by right-clicking the Sidekick App Icon in your browser
    - Click the copy button
    - Paste into the DA page you just created
 4. **Preview the page** to ensure it loads correctly